ChameleonCloud/docs/source/technical/fpga.rst

 After completing development of an OpenCL kernel on our build node, the kernel and host application must be transferred and executed on a node with an FPGA accelerator.

-When using `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ GUI to reserve nodes, use the *Node Type to Reserve* selector and choose *FPGA*.
+When using `CHI\@TACC <https://chi.tacc.chameleoncloud.org>`_ GUI to reserve nodes, use the *Node Type to Reserve* selector and choose *FPGA*.
 Alternatively, use the `Resource Discovery web interface <https://www.chameleoncloud.org/user/discovery/>`_ to reserve a node equipped with an FPGA accelerator card by filtering the node selection using the *with FPGA* button, and clicking *Reserve* at the bottom of the selection.
 Copy the generated CLI command and use it to create your reservation.

 In order to have access to the required runtime environment for using the FPGAs, use the image **CC-CentOS7-FPGA** when launching your instance.